Thank you for your interest in our fellowship training program, which was established in 1987 and has a number of strengths, including:

 The educational and clinical curricula provide a balanced training experience that will prepare you for your career in neonatology.

 With regard to opportunities for scholarly accomplishments, we have ongoing research programs in:

-- Cardiovascular and metabolic health of adolescents born with very low birth weight
+- Long-term cardiovascular and metabolic health of former very low birth weight infants

 Jennifer B. Helderman, MD, MS

 Angie Michaels, MD